MattiaSanna/Personal-Finance-Tracker/README.md

 - **Normal** — total spent per category
 - **Show more** — per-category totals plus a full line-item breakdown
-- **50 30 20** — spending split into Essentials / Wants / Savings percentages
+- **Stats** — spending split into Essentials / Wants / Savings percentages
 ### Configuration

 The app expects two files to exist on the server: